noltron000/orange-portfolio/README.md

 <!-- - Uglify JS -->
 <!-- - Uglify CSS -->

+### Special Thanks
+This portfolio was created using a template on [*HTML5UP*](https://html5up.net/).
+The author made their projects using the [*Creative Commons Attribution 3.0 License*](https://html5up.net/license), which made this styled portfolio possible.

 ### Why No Prettier?
 Prettier is great and all, but it is heavily opinionated.
 For a framework that attempts to unify the industry with one standard, its standards don't always align with best practice.